village-ecodynamics/vep_sim_beyondhooperville/README.md

 # Installing and running the "Village" model
 This repository contains the "BeyondHooperville" version of the Village Ecodynamics Project agent based simulation, "Village".
 Village simulates human-environment interactions in an 1,817 km<sup>2</sup> portion of southwestern Colorado from AD 600–1300.
 In the simulation agents—representing ancestral Pueblo farm families—grow maize, hunt for deer, rabbit, and hare, raise turkeys, trade maize and protein, marry, have children, and in this latest version form complex corporate groups that compete against one another for arable land.
 Village is written in Java, and is built using the [RePAST Java (v3.1)](http://repast.sourceforge.net/repast_3/index.html) toolkit.
+The RePAST libraries are included in this project, and do **not** need to be downloaded seperately.

 **DRAFT Doxygen documentation of this code is available [here](https://crowcanyon.github.io/vep_sim_beyondhooperville/).**

 Release version 3.0 of this code relates to *How to Make a Polity (in the central Mesa Verde region)*, a manuscript in press with *American Antiquity*.
 A full reference will be placed here upon publication.

 Crabtree, Stefani A., R. Kyle Bocinsky, Paul L. Hooper, Susan C. Ryan, and Timothy A. Kohler
-<br>2016 &emsp;&emsp; How to Make a Polity (in the central Mesa Verde region). *American Antiquity*.
+<br>**In press.** How to Make a Polity (in the central Mesa Verde region). *American Antiquity*.

 This work was funded by the National Science Foundation under grant nos.
 [DEB-0816400](http://www.nsf.gov/awardsearch/showAward?AWD_ID=0816400), [BCS-0119981](http://www.nsf.gov/awardsearch/showAward?AWD_ID=0119981), and [DGE-1347973](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1347973).
 Public release of the source code was made possible by GitHub and the [Research Institute at Crow Canyon Archaeological Center](http://www.crowcanyon.org/institute/).

 ### Compiling the Village source
 Development of the Village simulation by VEP developers has taken place using the Eclipse IDE.
 Here, we provide instructions on compiling the Village code from the command prompt, or from within Eclipse.
 Both require an up-to-date version for the Java SDK and the Git versioning system.
-Git is installed by default on Mac OS X; download Git for Windows [here](https://git-scm.com/download/win).
+Git is installed by default on Mac OS X; download Git for Windows [here](https://git-scm.com/download/win), and accept all default values during the installation.
+(A basic overview of common git tasks is provided in the **Installing, cloning, and running in Eclipse IDE** section below.)

 #### Java command line
 The Village simulation requires Java SDK (Java SE 8), available [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Download the Java Development Kit (JDK) for your operating system.
 Be sure to restart any browser you have open during installation.
 On OS X, the SDK should install to `/Library/Java/JavaVirtualMachines`.
 You can check your version of Java by opening up the Terminal (or "Command Prompt" in Windows) and typing `java -version`.
 The version listed should be `1.8.0_11` or higher.
 (See below for alternate instructions on how to install Java on a Mac.)

 To compile the Village code base, simply download this repository (perhaps using `git clone https://github.com/crowcanyon/vep_sim_beyondhooperville`), change into the `vep_sim_beyondhooperville` directory, and run the following (on Unix-alike OSs):
 ```